pgniewko/vistools/README.md

 License: BSD

 ## ACKNOWLEDGMENTS ###
-Part of the code in `shellswire` has been contributed by Jayson Paulose.
+Part of the `shellswire.py` code has been contributed by Jayson Paulose.